The location where the "Fire Escape Collapse" photograph was taken

 What happened to Tiare Jones?

-According to an article published in the Boston Globe in 1999, she spent a lot of her childhood in foster care.
+According to an article published in the Boston Globe in 1999, she spent most of her childhood in foster care.

 Her father left shortly after the photograph was taken.